-While writing an article about dog food myths as the Skeptical Canine, I ran across something that flabbergasted me – vegan cat food.
+While writing an article about dog food myths, I ran across something that flabbergasted me – vegan cat food.
 I was literally going to scream at my computer screen, then I decided I’d redirect my thoughts to a post about it.

 I’m troubled by well-meaning, but scientifically illiterate, individuals trying to anthropomorphize their pets by pushing their beliefs about their own health (almost always wrong) onto their pets.
 This vegan cat food trend is just plain wrong for the health of their cats.

 All about domestic cats

 The evolution of domestic cats is quite different than the natural history of domestic dogs.
 Dogs and an extinct Late Pleistocene wolf diverged about as recently as 10-15 thousand years ago, although there is some evidence that dogs were domesticated up to 40 thousand years ago.

 Domesticated dogs co-evolved with modern humans, as humans moved from a hunter-gatherer to agricultural societies.
 This is important because domesticated dogs eventually evolved to eat human foods, usually in the form of scraps.
 The modern dog has different dietary requirements than its wolf relatives – that’s the result of natural (or artificial) selection by humans.

 On the other hand, cats were domesticated from African wildcats around 9-10 thousand years ago.
 Like dogs, this occurred when human society moved from a hunter-gatherer to an agricultural society around this time.
 Domestic cats were valuable to early farmers to keep down the populations of vermin like rats and mice.